 Is my child's personality going to be affected by the procedure?
 Are they going to be miserable during the healing process?

 Many families do not want to use any medications for pain and that is an option.
-However, depending on your child’s affect, we suggest that if the child seems to be in pain, medication should be administered so that we minimize the chances of breast aversion or later feeding difficulties.
+However, we suggest that if the child seems to be in pain, medication should be administered so that we minimize the chances of breast aversion or later feeding difficulties.
 Pain associated with the procedure is a normal phenomenon and does not mean that there is a complication or infection.
-Once the pain associated with the procedure subsides the babies usually get much happier as they are able to feed better.
+Once the pain associated with the procedure subsides, babies usually get much happier as they are able to feed better.

 Every child is different and some do not need any medications, while some need around the clock medications for the first 3-4 days.
 There is no way to see beforehand which category the baby will fall into.
 Pain after the 5th day is unusual.
 If they seem to be in significant discomfort after the 5th day we suggest you call the frenectomy provider and get the child evaluated.

-We have often seen that when parents change feeding patterns from exclusive to exclusive breast and the babies do not adapt well and the frustration the baby expresses may be perceived as pain.
+We have often seen that when parents change feeding patterns from exclusive bottlefeeding to exclusive breastfeeding, if the babies do not adapt well, the frustration the baby expresses may be perceived as pain.

-The baby will continue to have some discomfort with the exercises for the remaining 6 weeks, but should not be in frank pain and shouldn’t need any medications except if the wound has been reopened for any reason.
+The baby will continue to have some discomfort with the exercises for the remaining 6 weeks, but should not be in frank pain and shouldn’t need any medications unless the wound has been reopened for any reason.

 It is very interesting that in a large percentage of cases babies who were perceived as fussy and clicky pre-procedure over the long run become very happy and amiable afterwards.
 This is a frequently noted observation in our practice.